Kansas Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Shawnee County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Shawnee County that you need to transfer you would only need to order our forms once for all of your properties in Shawnee County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Shawnee County you only need to order once.

 A Release of Affidavit of Equitable Interest is a recorded document used to formally cancel and remove an Affidavit of Equitable Interest from public land records.
 Its purpose is to clear title, remove encumbrances, or reflect that a buyer’s equitable interest in a property is no longer valid or active.